Expungement Lawyer in Orlando, FL

-Our Winter Park criminal defense lawyer at The Law Office of Carrie L. Rentz, P.A. is equipped to help you overcome the barrier that has prevented you from enjoying your well-deserved peace of mind: Your criminal record.
+Our Orlando expungement lawyer at The Law Office of Carrie L. Rentz, P.A. is equipped to help you overcome the barrier that has prevented you from enjoying your well-deserved peace of mind: Your criminal record.

 We understand that people make mistakes but shouldn’t have to pay the price for the rest of their lives.
 Our firm views clients as human beings, not just another case number.
 As such, you can depend on Attorney Carrie Rentz to work to get your record expunged and move forward with your life as smoothly as possible.

 Contact us online or call (407) 995-6735 to make an appointment!
 All residents of Orange County and Seminole County are welcome to call our offices for help expunging a case.